esmerek/terrific-zebra-dadb5/content/pages/index.md

           This is the basis for refactoring, a new UI/UX design and a DevOps operating model.
 We squeeze value of out the data given.
       - title: Agile Project Guidance
-        content: >+
+        content: >
-          We shape a strategy of how we integrate people and culture into the foundation of a digital strategy.
-Change, paradigm shift and leadership are the essential key subjects that we focus on throughout the transformation process.
+          Together we organize a powerful team.
+We establish guidance and the ideal environment to serve your needs in an iterative, value-oriented and continously improving way.
 seo:
   title: Stackbit Exto Theme
   description: The preview of the Exto theme